GA-BEWD-2014/BEWD-2014/09_models_active_record/exercises/README.md

 ####Task Instructions

-Add to your movie_app
+Add to your Movie_app

 *	Generate a Movie model with title, description and year_released attributes
 *	Use the [seeds](seeds.rb) file to populate your database with movies.
 *	Update your movie's index.html.erb so that it list all movies in the database.
+(Google is your friend).
-	*	Rails console is your friend.
-Use it to you complete this exercise.
+	*	Rails console is also your friend.
+Use it to explore active record methods that help you interact with the database.

-Note: This application is due lesson 11.
+__NOte__: This application is due lesson 11.